sveiae/website/_posts/2021-03-08-network-security-tests-guide.md

 TLDR: Learn how to test basic network security controls to ensure you got the basics down when it comes to nework security.

-If you want to start testing immediately, [register][create account] for a free trial of our testing software.
+If you don't want to spend time writing your own tests, just download our app instead.
+[Register][create account] for a free trial of our testing software.

 # Testing network security.
 ![compliance](/assets/images/2021-03-08/network.jpg){:class="img-responsive"}